 For some of those adrenalin junkies backpacking Chiang Mai, definitely venture out to the Grand Canyon Water Park.
 Located inside an abandoned limestone quarry water built up over the years thanks to the heavy monsoon rains.

-While in Chiang Mai I teamed up with Backstreet Academy to create some more meaningful travel experiences and support local communities.
-They offer a variety of experiences in even more destinations around Asia and is definitely worth checking out for your trip.
+While in Chiang Mai I decided to create some more meaningful travel experiences and support local communities.
+They offer a variety of experiences in even more destinations around Asia and are definitely worth checking out for your trip.

-Soap Flower Making: This is what I personally did on my recent trip to Chiang Mai booked through Backstreet Academy.
+Soap Flower Making: This is what I personally did on my recent trip to Chiang Mai.
 The Soap Flower Making experience allowed us to create a special handcrafted souvenir.
 You’ll see these at a lot of the souvenir stores and stalls at the markets for sale so it was awesome we were able to make our own.

 Gold Leaf Lacquerware: Again the Gold Leaf Lacquerware experience allowed us to create some unique souvenirs to take home.
 It was also a great opportunity to get to know a local master and have her teach us her skills.